 Interest attributed or paid to companies that are Belgian residents for tax purposes, i.e. which are subject to Belgian corporate income tax (vennootschapsbelasting/impôt des sociétés), as well as capital gains realized upon the disposal of the Bonds, are taxable at the ordinary corporate income tax rate.
-The standard corporate income tax rate in Belgium is 29.58% (20.40% on the first bracket of EUR 100,000 for small companies within the meaning of the Belgian Company Code) (please note that as from tax year 2021 the rate of 29.58% will be reduced to 25% and the rate of 20.40% to 20%).
+The standard corporate income tax rate in Belgium is 25 % as of assessment year 2021 linked to a taxable period starting at the earliest on 1 January 2020 (with a reduced corporate income rate of 20 % on the first EUR 100,000 of taxable income of small and medium-sized companies within the meaning of the Belgian Code of Companies and Associations, subject to certain conditions).

-Subject to certain conditions, the Belgian withholding tax paid, if any, may be credited against the corporate income tax liability and any excess may be refunded.
+Subject to certain conditions, any Belgian withholding tax paid, if any, may be credited against the corporate income tax liability and any excess may be refunded, all in accordance with the applicable legal provisions.